mberkturgut/Dijsktra-Path-Finder/README.md

-# Path Dinding with Djsktra's Algorithm
+# Path Finding with Djsktra's Algorithm

 This demo is a project me and my partner developed under [BogaziciAI](https://www.linkedin.com/company/bogaziciai).
 In this project we wanted to visualize how path finding algorithms work.
 To that end, we initially created game.py, which is a playground that you can move in a hexagonal grid with QWE and ASD keys.
 The purpose is to reach the blue circle to the read circle.